 Morning Glory (Ipomoea Purpurea Grandpa Ott) - This old-fashioned favorite annual can easily be grown from Morning Glory seeds.
 Grandpa Ott Morning Glory is one of the original Bavarian varieties of Morning Glory.
 It was nearly extinct but has made a comeback in recent years, and is a hardy and reliable climber that puts on a glorious show!

-Morning Glory (Ipomoea Tricolor Heavenly Blue) - The most popular variety, Ipomoea Heavenly Blue, can easily be grown from Morning Glory seeds.
-When people think of Morning Glory Vine, they often think of Heavenly Blue with its intense sky blue blooms with white throats.
+Morning Glory (Ipomoea Tricolor Heavenly Blue) - This popular variety can easily be grown from Morning Glory seeds.
+When people think of this flowering vine, they often think of Heavenly Blue with its intense sky blue blooms with white throats.